 Key issues now will include ensuring that a highly experienced judge is appointed to lead the inquiry, and one who will ensure the terms of reference which set out exactly what the process will examine are as far reaching and wide as possible.
 This will allow the full facts to be established and as many lessons learned as can be in accordance with the pledge of Mr Johnson.

-That means every document and key decision must be scrutinised, whilst the inquiry must hear evidence from all the key players involved.
+That means every document and key decision must be scrutinised, whilst the public inquiry must hear evidence from all the key players involved.

 Ensuring families who lost loved ones play an integral part in the inquiry and are consulted, as well as frontline workers in both the care and commercial sectors, is also essential for it have any credibility.